tjdragon/defi-risk/README.md

 # DeFi Risk

-What is the best approach to DeFi risk?
-March, 16th 2023
+March, 15th 2023

 ## Intro

-Decentralised Finance (DeFi) is about enabling digital assets based transactions, exchanges and financial services
+Decentralized Finance, or DeFi, centers around empowering transactions, exchanges, and financial services based on digital assets.
-DeFi's core premise is that there is no centralized authority to dictate or control operations.
+The fundamental principle of DeFi is the absence of a centralized authority to govern or manipulate operations.

-But how to assess DeFi risk, specifically risk related to cyber-crime?
+In the context of financial crime risk, this brief article proposes an approach to evaluating DeFi while remaining mindful of your risk appetite.

 ## Token risk

-We will first start by looking at token risk.
-For the rest of this article, tokens relate to ERC20 tokens on the Ethereum ecosystem, but the same principal would apply elsewhere.
+We will first start by looking at token risk (from a financial crime lens).
+For the rest of this article, tokens relate to ERC20 tokens on the Ethereum ecosystem.

 ### An ERC20 primer
-The [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) standard does not allow to list all its participants, meaning it is possible to say how much tokens an address has, but it is not possible using the standard ERC20 functions to list all the holders of that token.
+The [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) standard does not allow to list all its holders, meaning it is possible to say how many tokens an address holds ('balanceOf'), but it is not possible using the standard ERC20 functions to list all the holders of a given token.

-For this, we need to rely on the 'transfer' events.
-For this we need to use an archive node to be able to get all the events in and out from an ERC20.
+For this, we need to rely on the ['transfer' events](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-Transfer-address-address-uint256-) and use an archive node to be able to get all the incoming and outgoing transfers.

-### Querying the data
+### Querying the data: list all holders
-There are a couple of ways to do this, the DIY version, which I do not recommend, the use of [TheGraph](https://thegraph.com/) which is not the faint-hearted, and the one I have used, the lazy but very powerful and efficient option: [GCP](https://cloud.google.com/).
+There are a couple of ways to do this, the DIY version, the use of [TheGraph](https://thegraph.com/) which is not the faint-hearted, and the one I have used, the lazy but very powerful and efficient option: [GCP](https://cloud.google.com/).

 Google has made several blockchain databases available that can be queried using [BigQuery](https://cloud.google.com/bigquery).

 #### Example 1: Top 10 ETH addresses by balance
-Follows an example to get the top 10 addresses by balance on Ethereum:
+The following query returns the top 10 addresses by balance on Ethereum:

 ```sql
 select *